 Corpus Christi, TX

 "The Island University," as it is known, is doing a lot right in undergraduate education.
-Corpus Christi receives an "A" in What Will They Learn?TM for requiring its 10,000 students to study six out of seven core subjects, including composition, literature, mathematics, and the natural sciences.
-Corpus Christi also requires both U.S. history and U.S. government, and is one of only 5% of schools in What Will They Learn?TM to require economics.
+Corpus Christi receives a "B" in What Will They Learn?™ for requiring its 10,000 students to study five out of seven core subjects, including composition, mathematics, and the natural sciences.
+Corpus Christi also requires both U.S. history and U.S. government, and is one of just over 3% of schools in What Will They Learn?TM to require economics.

 Kennesaw State University

-While over one-third of the colleges and universities in What Will They Learn?TM fail to set a requirement for a college level mathematics course, this liberal arts university ensures that every student has at least some amount of calculus in the general education curriculum.
-In addition, Fairfield earns a high "B" by requiring all students to take English composition, two semesters of literature, two semesters of foreign language at the intermediate level, and two semesters of natural science.
+While over one-third of the colleges and universities in What Will They Learn?™ fail to require a college-level mathematics course, this liberal arts university ensures that every student has some exposure to calculus in the general education curriculum.
+In addition, Fairfield earns a high "B" by requiring all students to take English composition, literature, two semesters of foreign language at the intermediate level, and two semesters of natural science.
 The requirements do not end there: all students also take two semesters of philosophy and two semesters of visual or performing arts.

 Sewanee: The University of the South

 In 1940, Sewanee voluntarily left the Southeastern Football Conference, when it demanded that the university build a new, larger football stadium.
 Sewanee has kept its focus squarely on strong academic standards.
-It requires English composition, literature, two foreign language courses at the intermediate level, mathematics, and natural science.
+It requires English composition, literature, two foreign language courses at the intermediate level, and mathematics.
 In addition, it has requirements for philosophy, Western civilization, and fine arts.
-Sewanee has set a high standard, too, for putting students first: responding to the recession, it lowered its tuition rate by 10% for 2011-2012.
+Sewanee has set a high standard, too, for putting students first: responding to the recession, it lowered its tuition rate by 10% in 2011-2012.

 Pepperdine students complete an integrated core curriculum which addresses important skills like writing and mathematics as well as traditional liberal-arts disciplines and the natural sciences.
 They also have the option to take a four-semester great-books sequence, which is integrated into the core curriculum and introduces students to great works, from Homer and the Bible to the present day.